nikki-experiments/react-crwn-clothing/README.md

 - Setup Authentication and DB with Firebase.
 - Created User context and provider
 - Moved auth code for signin into user provider.
+- Setup React contexts for the cart, categories and user.
+- Converted Sass to styled components.
+- Deployed to production site using Netlify.

 ## Test Password Sign In